Seahawks DB Marquise Blair suffers ‘significant’ knee injury in loss to Saints

 Those weren’t the only special-teams miscues of the night.

-Defensive tackle Al Woods jumped offsides attempting a field-goal block on a fourth-and-5 play as the Saints lined up for what would have been a 42-yard field-goal attempt with 3:08 remaining.
+Defensive tackle Al Woods jumped offsides attempting a field-goal block on a fourth-and-five play as the Saints lined up for what would have been a 42-yard field-goal attempt with 3:08 remaining.

 Woods’ penalty gave the Saints a first down.
 They wound up kicking an easier field goal, from 33 yards, for the winning points with 1:56 remaining.